-Multi-MID feature allows a single physical terminal to be associated with multiple merchant accounts.
-This is used for businesses like salons where each stylist has their own business and a unique Merchant ID.
-Merchants can easily swap between MIDs by switching the user on the device.
+Multi-MID is a feature that allows for a single physical terminal to be associated with multiple merchant accounts.
+This is used for businesses like salons where each stylist has their own business and a unique MerchantID.

-- Create two test merchants with the same acquirer (Note: if the merchant accounts do not use the same acquirer multi-MID activation will fail)
+If the merchant accounts do not use the same acquirer, the multi-MID activation will fail.

 - Activate the terminal using the first test merchant account.

-- Tap 10 times on Poynt OS.
-You should get a Toast message that the Developer Preferences have been enabled
+Follow the path Settings > About and tap on PoyntOS 10 times to get a message saying that the Developer Preferences have been enabled.

 You can find the MID and TID for the second test merchant in Poynt HQ.

-If you don't see this screen check the device logcat and search for "/activate".
+If you don't see this screen, check the device logcat and search for "/activate."
 The log lines surrounding this will have an error message explaining the failure reason.

 <receiver android:name=".LoginReceiver" android:exported="true"> <intent-filter> <action android:name="poynt.intent.action.ACCOUNT_LOGIN"/> </intent-filter> </receiver>